simatic-ax/standardizer-tutorial-lib/doc/write-tests.md

         More information regarding testing, you'll find [here]([./images/test_fixture.png](https://console.prod.ax.siemens.cloud/docs/axunit))

 ## Summary

 Goal reached?
 Check yourself...

-- you know the test explorer and the `Run tests` button ✔
-- you can execute tests within the IDE ✔
-- you've knowledge about the command line based testing ✔
-- you know a test class looks like ✔
+- you know how a test class looks like ✔
-- you know how you create a test method ✔
+- you know how you create a test method within a test class ✔
 - you know what are assertions and how they're used ✔
-- use full qualified type identifier ✔
+- use full qualified type identifier for items in namespaces ✔
-- you know how parametrized tests are working and modify them ✔

-- you know the test explorer and the `Run tests` button ✔
-- you can execute tests within the IDE ✔
-- you've knowledge about the command line based testing ✔
-- you know what a test class is ✔
-- you know what a test method is ✔
+- you know, where you find information for writing test functions ✔
-- you know what are assertions and how they're used ✔
-- you know how parametrized tests are working and modify them ✔
+- you know where you find guidelines and tips for writing tests ✔